Channel Islands Whale Watching

-Grey whale season typically runs from late December until mid-April, when these 50-foot leviathans are making their annual migration from the Bering Sea to Mexico and back again.
+When is the best time to spot whales?
+Grey whale season typically runs from late December until mid-April, when these 15-metre leviathans are making their annual migration from the Bering Sea to Mexico and back again.
 The summer months are the best times to see humpback whales and blue whales, which are attracted by abundant krill.
 Humpbacks are more common, but seeing a blue whale—the largest animal ever recorded on earth—is an experience you never forget.
-Measuring up to 90 feet long (the length of three buses), the blue whale can spray water from its blowhole nearly 30 feet in the air.
+Measuring up to 27 metres long (the length of three school buses), the blue whale can spray water from its blowhole nearly nine metres into the air.

 Five islands off the Southern California coast comprise one of America’s most remote—and utterly magical—national parks.
 Visitors arrive on the islands by boat (boats depart regularly from Ventura and Oxnard) or small plane, then use their hiking boots or kayaks to get around.
 Revered for its endemic plants and plentiful wildlife, the ‘Galapagos of North America’ has no hotels, shops, or restaurants—a place that draws you in without a lot of extra trappings.
 On this ocean sanctuary, it’s all about wrap-around beauty, solitude and the chance to totally and completely unplug.